Proud to be a Canadian Company

 However, here are a couple of notes:

-1. A Snooker Cloth will have a nap and stretch around rounded snooker pockets better than a Boston or Pool cloth.
-We will always recommend Snooker cloth for snooker rails, see refurbishing a snooker table here.
+1. A Snooker Cloth will have a nap unlike Boston or Pool cloth.
+We will always recommend Snooker cloth for tables with snooker rails, see refurbishing a snooker table here.

-2. Tournament cloth is worsted.
+2. For pool cloth, there are different levels of quality.
+Tournament cloth is worsted.
 That means it is woven in a way that it does not have a nap and will play truer and faster than a standard home cloth.
-It will also have a higher wool content, and resist friction burns from play much longer than a standard home cloth.
+It will also have a higher wool content and resist friction burns from play much longer than a standard home cloth.
 It may be worth the upgrade price.

 13. Do you have all the hardware?